Hope (Klaatu album)

 Hope is the second album by the Canadian rock band Klaatu and their first concept album.
 Released in September 1977, it won a Juno Award for "Best Engineered Album" and a Canadian Music Critics award for "Best Album" that same year.
 The album follows the loose concept of space travelers visiting a distant planet.

 An alternate version of Hope was released in 2005 as part of the group's Sun Set collection of rarities.
 The alternate version on Sun Set includes the complete contributions of the London Symphony Orchestra, which had largely been removed from the version released in 1977.
-The alternate version also includes a short unreleased track, "Epilogue," which had originally been intended to be placed between "So Said the Lighthouse Keeper" and "Hope."
+The alternate version also includes a short unreleased track, "Epilogue," which had originally been intended to be placed between "So Said the Lighthouse Keeper" and "Hope".
+The lyrics to "Epilogue" were printed on the inner sleeve for Hope despite the song being omitted from the album.

 Hope was remastered and re-issued in 2012 by the band's members, and was released on the band's independent record label Klaatunes.